coreruleset/wordpress-rule-exclusions-plugin/README.md

 This plugin contains rule exclusions for [WordPress](https://wordpress.org/), a content management system (CMS), so it can be run flawlessly together with
 OWASP CRS (CRS).

+This plugin only supports functionality provided within vanilla WordPress (No plugins installed).
+If you encounter false positives with a WordPress plugin then you need to write a [rule exclusion](https://coreruleset.org/docs/concepts/false_positives_tuning/) to resolve the false positive yourself.

 ## Installation

 For full and up to date instructions for the different available plugin